jespajo/site/readme.md

 ### To do

+- Continue rewriting `index.js`

-- Finish stabilising everything in `d/` now that the refactoring is complete.
+- Finish stabilising everything in `d/` now that the refactoring is complete

 - Simple md to html converter.
-This would allow me to save markdown files in `d/` and have them rendered on a simple but nice-looking html page which then appears in the directory.
+This would allow me to save markdown files in `d/` and have them rendered on a simple but nice-looking html page which then appears in the directory

-- Add Google Analytics.
+- Add Google Analytics